-Dawson County's elected and appointed officials considered many factors when setting the fiscal year 2021 budget and tax rates.
+Dawson County's elected and appointed officials considered many factors when setting the fiscal year 2022 budget and tax rates.
 Some key items that should be noted are as follows:

-- Mineral net taxable values used for the 2021 budget preparation decreased by \$105,834,474.00 or 11.77% from 2020.
-Total values for Dawson County, without adjustments, were down by 11.65%.
+- Mineral net taxable assessed values used for the 2022 budget preparation decreased by \$117,981,110 or 14.89% from 2021.
 The Commissioners Court fully reviewed the significances the decline could make on the services for the County and the citizens, and they chose to fully fund the budget above the No-New-Revenue (effective) Tax Rate.
-The net result was that the combined adopted tax rate was set at \$0.970920 cents per \$100 of valuation, an increase of \$0.114299 from the prior year tax rate of \$0.856621.
-In anticipation of decreased ad valorem revenue and an increase in prices for services and supplies, Dawson County rearranged expenditure budgets to meet future maintenance and operation needs while also maintaining and funding several discretionary services that affect quality of life for Dawson County citizens. - Sales tax collections were greatly affected by the COVID-19 pandemic, and they took a downward turn by 18.38% in 2020.
-As restrictions slowly ease across the State of Texas and the County, the forecast is that sales tax collections will gain momentum again. - The abatement payments from the Mesquite Creek Wind Farm and BNB Lamesa Solar Farm will generate an estimated additional \$50,000 in 2021. - The base pay for elected officials and employees did not increase, but the Commissioners Court did allow longevity increases for qualified officials and employees.
+The net result was that the combined adopted tax rate was set at \$0.970920 cents per \$100 of valuation, the same as the prior year tax rate of \$0.970920.
+In anticipation of decreased ad valorem revenue and an increase in prices for services and supplies, Dawson County rearranged expenditure budgets to meet future maintenance and operation needs while also maintaining and funding several discretionary services that affect quality of life for Dawson County citizens. - Sales tax collections were greatly affected by the COVID-19 pandemic.
+They took a minor upward turn by 14.32% in 2021.
+As restrictions slowly ease across the State of Texas and the County, the forecast is that sales tax collections will gain momentum again. - The Commissioners Court increased the base pay for elected officials and employees by 3%.
 The budget will allow for approximately the same number of employees.
 The Commissioners Court funded all employee health benefits at the same levels as the previous year.
-The Commissioners Court made various changes to the Dawson County Personnel Policy Manual so that the policies and procedures in the manual coincide with payroll budgets and benefits. - The Commissioners Court, in anticipation of the unfunded liability for the TCDRS retirement plan, budgeted for a voluntary contribution of \$75,000. - In FY2020, the Commissioners Court ordered an analysis and study of the Dawson County Jail.
-After careful consideration of the study and the recommendations in relation to the costs and net taxable values, the Commissioners Court chose not to pursue any debt for FY2021.
-Sheriff Matt Hogg and the qualified staff of the Dawson County Jail and Sheriff's Department diligently work to maintain the operations and standards of the jail, and continue to seek support from the Court for any necessary modifications that can be made by cash payment.
-Dawson County is still debt free. - In FY2020, the County planned and paid for major repairs and renovations to restrooms in the courthouse, women's building, and fair barn; repairs to the courthouse exterior stairs; necessary repairs to the Dawson County Library; and acquired new equipment and systems.
-Approved projects or purchases that were not delivered or completed in FY2020 prompted the Court to set aside the funds for these projects, and those monies have been sequestered in capital project funds for FY2021. - In FY2020, the County declared the necessity to dispose of capital assets that were a maintenance and financial drain on the county.
-These disposals included the sale of the precinct 1 land and barn, and several county vehicles.
-But the County also understands the need to maintain the discretionary assets that improve human services and began comprehensive reviews of expenses for cost-shared facilities such as the library, ag barn, and city swimming pool.
-These reviews become transparent in 2021, and they reflect the value or function that the services have for the citizens, the community, and the Commissioners Court.

-- The COVID-19 Pandemic caused a major financial impact on economies, but also created a necessity to preserve the health and safety of officials, employees, and the public.
-The Court used budgeted capital expenditures to build protective barriers, sneeze guards, and make facility adjustments in FY2020.
-The Court will continue to make this a priority in FY2021, and the County has applied for the Coronavirus Relief Funding. - The oil industry in the Dawson County area was impacted by the pandemic and the unpredictability in the oil prices.
+The Commissioners Court made various changes to the Dawson County Personnel Policy Manual so that the policies and procedures in the manual coincide with payroll budgets and benefits. - The oil industry in the Dawson County area was impacted by the pandemic and the unpredictability in the oil prices.
 There is the potential for a continued weakness in mineral valuations in this County as world production is driving the cost of oil.
 There was hope that production would begin on a large-scale basis this next year but that is no longer the case.
 It is still difficult to accurately predict long-term economic numbers or population numbers for Dawson County based upon worldwide pricing and other economic considerations that drive the price of oil.
 Possibilities that will help strengthen and expand existing businesses and industries remain a focal point for economic development, along with seeking and pursuing opportunities not directly linked to oil, wind, and agriculture to help create stability and diversification for the local economy.

-These factors and others were taken into consideration when preparing the maintenance and operations budgets for the 2021 fiscal year.
+These factors and others were taken into consideration when preparing the maintenance and operations budgets for the 2022 fiscal year.